5252LLC/TechSaaS/video-scraper/ROADMAP.md

 ## Current Status (May 2, 2025)

 We've stabilized the video scraper core functionality and maintained reliable extraction capabilities.
 After encountering integration issues with the batch URL processing features, we've reverted to the stable version to ensure reliability.
-Task 5 (LangChain and Ollama Integration) is now in active implementation with substantial progress on environment validation, dependency management, Ollama setup, and model download functionality.
+Task 5 (LangChain and Ollama Integration) is now complete with successful implementation of environment validation, dependency management, Ollama setup, model download, and integration testing.
+Next focus is implementing Task 11 (Multimodal Processing) which has been detailed in the integration plan.

 ## Project Objectives